|

 Publications

-Explores the environmental context of patient safety and medical errors with specific interest in rural settings.
-Reviews the patient safety/medical error literature, identifies unique features of rural health care organizations and their environment that relates to patient safety issues and medical errors.
-Discusses strategies for medical error reduction and prevention in rural health care settings.
+This paper explores the environmental context of patient safety/medical errors with specific interest in rural areas.
+It reviews patient safety/medical error literature, identifies features of rural healthcare organizations and their environment relating to patient safety issues/medical errors, and discusses error reduction/prevention strategies.